aprbw/ArianDLPrimer/README.md

 	* Energy Based Models https://yann.lecun.com/exdb/publis/orig/lecun-06.pdf (also taught in his course https://atcold.github.io/NYU-DLSP21/)
 	* JEPA https://openreview.net/pdf?id=BZ5a1r-kVsf
 * Geometric Deep Learning https://geometricdeeplearning.com/
+* All learnings are distribution learning, all learning are compressions: https://ma-lab-berkeley.github.io/deep-representation-learning-book/
 * Ethics https://medium.com/swlh/dataset-can-only-be-unbalanced-not-racist-but-humans-can-5c522590efce
 * It is good to be critical about the trends and current trends and think thorough about the interplay between the nature of the data, task, and methods.
 A good example from timeseies is: [Are Transformers Effective for Time Series Forecasting?](https://arxiv.org/pdf/2205.13504)